umbane/carbon-project/docs/README.md

 ## Overall Architecture

-The contracts work together in a layered architecture:
+The contracts in our contracts directory work together in a layered architecture:

 1. **Data Management (`carboncredits.sol`):** Provides the core data structures and functions for managing participants in the carbon credit system.